mdbelt/mongodb-cookbook/README.md

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 #### cookbooks
 - `iptables` - mongodb needs certain ports open.
 - `ark` - install recipe uses ark installer to download & install tar.gz